-District Grants Global Grants Support large international activities with sustainable, measurable outcomes in Rotary's areas of focus.
-Grant sponsors form international partnerships that respond to real community needs. location, or area of study Youth programs, including Rotary Youth Exchange, Rotary Youth Leadership Awards (RYLA), Rotaract, and Interact Vocational training teams, which are groups of professionals who travel abroad either to teach local professionals about their field or Requires clubs in two countries.
+District Grants Global Grants Fund small-scale, short-term activities that address needs in your community and communities abroad.
+Each district chooses which activities it will fund with these grants.
+Support large international activities with sustainable, measurable outcomes in Rotary's areas of focus.
+Grant sponsors form international partnerships that respond to real community needs. for professionals who travel abroad either to Requires clubs in two countries.
 Global grants can fund: Humanitarian projects Scholarships for graduate-level academic studies Vocational training teams, which are groups of professionals who travel abroad either to teach local professionals about their field or to learn more about it themselves